zapier/django-knowledge/docs/development.rst

 3. **Code final!**

-   And let's make it good code as well.
-PEP8, pylint and all that jazz.
+   And let's make it good code as well. pep8 and all that jazz!

 .. _development-guide: